History of the Jews in Los Angeles: Rhodeslis

-The Los Angeles area has been estimated to home to 900 Rhodeslis as of 2005.
+The Los Angeles area has been estimated to be home to 900 Rhodeslis as of 2005.
 The first members of the Rhodes Jewish community settled in the neighborhood of Ladera Heights beginning in the early 20th century.
 The Rhodeslis came to Los Angeles fleeing antisemitism and for opportunity.
 Ladera Heights was the heart of the Rhodesli community for decades.
 Rhodeslis spoke Ladino at home and established their own synagogue, the Sephardic Hebrew Center; which later merged with Sephardic Temple Tifereth Israel in 1993.
-Beginning in the 1960s and 70s, the Rhodeslis began to leave Ladera Heights due to redlining, and moved to other neighborhoods in the city.
+Beginning in the 1960s and 70s, the Rhodeslis began to leave Ladera Heights due to redlining and moved to other neighborhoods in the city.
 Today the Rhodeslis are scattered across LA County and some of them fear assimilation into the broader Los Angeles Jewish community and the loss of their unique culture and traditions.
 Ladino is still spoken by some members of the community, especially those who are older or are particularly interested in their ethnic history.

-Beginning in the middle of the 20th century, the Rhodesli community of Los Angeles started a unique custom which continues to this day, annual trips to Catalina.
-Every summer a number of Rhodeslis (40 as of 2005), board the ferry to Catalina Island to embark on a group trip where they can connect with their shared culture and history.
+Beginning in the middle of the 20th century, the Rhodesli community of Los Angeles started a unique custom that continues to this day, annual trips to Catalina.
+Every summer several Rhodeslis (40 as of 2005), board the ferry to Catalina Island to embark on a group trip where they can connect with their shared culture and history.
 An influential member of the community, Aron Hasson once stated to the Jewish Journal, "It was natural to them to take a boat across the water to an island nearby."
 They visit Catalina Island because its location resembles that of Rhodes in relationship to Turkey.

 The Mediterranean island of Rhodes was once the center of an important Sephardic Jewish community with its own unique culture and customs.
-The Jews of Rhodes, who called themselves Rhodeslis, lived peacefully under the Ottoman rule, preserving the medieval form of the Ladino language they took with them following the Inquisition and their expulsion from Spain in 1492.
+Jews of Rhodes, who called themselves Rhodeslis, lived peacefully under the Ottoman rule, preserving the medieval form of the Ladino language they took with them following the Inquisition and their expulsion from Spain in 1492.
 Rhodes was invaded by the Nazis in 1944, and Rhodes Jews were among the many sent off in cattle cars to their deaths in concentration camps.
 Many of the Rhodeslis who survived the Holocaust and fled World War II and its aftermath immigrated to Los Angeles, because there was an existing Rhodesli community in South Los Angeles, and the area's Mediterranean climate and coastline reminded them of their former home.

 Yemenite Jews

-Beginning with the wave of Israeli immigration to Los Angeles which began in the mid-20th century and continues to the present-day, a number of Yemenite Jews from Israel came to Los Angeles and mainly established themselves in the areas of Pico-Robertson, Santa Monica, and Encino; where several restaurants offering Yemenite Jewish cuisine exist.
-There are a number of synagogues in the Yemenite tradition, most notably Tifereth Teman on Pico.
+Beginning with the wave of Israeli immigration to Los Angeles which began in the mid-20th century and continues to the present day, several Yemenite Jews from Israel came to Los Angeles and mainly established themselves in the areas of Pico-Robertson, Santa Monica, and Encino; where several restaurants offering Yemenite Jewish cuisine exist.
+There are several synagogues in the Yemenite tradition, most notably Tifereth Teman on Pico.
 Many Yemenites also attend synagogues catering to the general Mizrahi Jewish community of the city.